How To Keep Customers From Using Your Website

 Use A Splash Page

 A splash page is a page that often says click here to continue to web site.
 This is a great way to keep people away from your website.
 Put up a roadblock to keep people from getting to your web site.
 Make sure you say "click here" in several locations on your website.
 If you want your splash page to work really good hide the link to your web site with some fancy picture instead of text link.
-A really good navigation system is one which just a bunch of pictures with no words, anyone can see what that is supposed to be.
+A really good navigation system is one which just a bunch of pictures with no words, so anyone can see what that is supposed to be.
 In fact never use text links they make your web site far too easy to use.
-Splash pages are like the salesman who say "you didn’t want this anyway did you?"
+Splash pages are like the salesman who said "you didn’t want this anyway did you?"

 Use The Big Picture

 Use as many pictures as you can and make them as big as possible.
 Never optimize these pictures either or they will load 100 times faster.
 Use the standard method not the progressive method.
 This way your pictures look a window shade on the users computer slowly creeping downward from the top down like molasses in January.
+What is really good is if your picture so big the users computer freezes up and stops working all together.

 Hide The Purpose Of This Website